ryandavidhartman/ScalaSchool/.github/PULL_REQUEST_TEMPLATE.md

+**Version:** 1.0

 **Summary:**
 Explain at a high level what the changes are.
 It shouldn't dive too deep into the technical changes but more of a friendly description that anyone can quickly relate to and understand what is happening.

 **Notes:**
 - _If applicable, list out any special requests, or instructions necessary to test the pr.
 Else, remove section._